 By News Team

 Anthony Joshua has had a stellar career to date, from Olympic gold to becoming world champion.
-We’ve taken a look at five of AJ’s career highlights so far.
+Ahead of Joshua’s next fight against Kubrat Pulev on Saturday, we’ve taken a look at five of AJ’s career highlights so far.

 Going for gold